 Dogs are not permitted on Lihou Island and Lihou causeway all year round.

 Taking care of beaches, parks and paths

-If you are a dog owner, pick up after your dog!
-Please tie the top of the bag.
-Take the waste home, or put it in a public litter bin.
+If you are a dog owner, please pick up after your dog!
+Please tie the top of the bag and take the waste home, or put it in a public litter bin.